-The Graduate School of Education offers the Doctor of Education (Ed.D.) degree with five concentrations.
-Consistent with the purpose of doctoral study, the capstone of the Ed.D. program is conducting original research on an important question within the field of education that culminates in a dissertation and dissertation defense.
-The program is comprised of three phases: the completion of coursework, the qualifying paper phase, and the dissertation phase.
+The Doctor of Education (Ed.D.) degree is HGSE's initial research-based doctoral offering.
+Consistent with the purpose of doctoral study, the capstone of the Ed.D. program is conducting original research on an important question within the field of education that culminates in a dissertation.
 The final Ed.D. cohort enrolled in fall 2013; HGSE now offers a Doctor of Philosophy in Education, as described below.
 Further detail about program-specific requirements and policies can be found on the program website and in relevant sections of this handbook.